Message from the Director/Peace Studies Core Mission

 Message from the Director of Peace Studies

 In 1945, one of the world’s most catastrophic events, World War II, pushed world leaders to establish the United Nations to promote peaceful relations among and within countries.
 But even with the United Nations, the promotion and sustenance of peace the world over is largely dependent on societal institutions, one of which is education.
-This year, 2021, the University of Missouri’s Peace Studies Program celebrates its 50th anniversary.
-While this anniversary is a major milestone, it also highlights continued need and drive for peace in the world.
+In 2021, the University of Missouri’s Peace Studies Program celebrated its 50th anniversary.
+While this anniversary was a major milestone, it also highlighted the continued need and drive for peace in the world.
 With developments such as the nuclear race, racial supremacy, and political violence that constantly threatens international peace and security that facilitates democracy, human dignity, equality, health of the planet and justice for all, Peace Studies is all the more significant today.

 Thank you for your support, and it is my honor to work with our stakeholders and community to continue Peace Studies at Mizzou as a highly successful program that stimulates positive change.